OAGi/Score/docs/user_guide/index.rst

 existed since the previous revision of the Agency ID List.
 To revise the detail of an Agency ID List value:

-1. In the Agency ID List Values table at the bottom of the `”Edit Agency ID List” page <#view-detail-of-an-agency-id-list>`__ where the revision number of the Agency ID List is 2 or more, click on the row of the Agency ID List value to be updated.
+1. In the Agency ID List Values table at the bottom of the `"Edit Agency ID List" page <#view-detail-of-an-agency-id-list>`__ where the revision number of the Agency ID List is 2 or more, click on the row of the Agency ID List value to be updated.

-2. The “Edit Agency ID List Value” dialog is open.
+2. The "Edit Agency ID List Value" dialog is open.
 Detail of the code list value can be updated as follows.

    1. *Value*.
 Change is not allowed.